 Sorry to interupt but would you like to be the first one to read my posts?
 Then sign up to my newsletter!
 I promise no spam, just new posts landing directly in your mailbox.
 Simply click on the picture below!
 Thanks!

-Even if a lot has changes in Rome Trastevere since my last visit there in 2008 it still is the most unique and authentic neighborhood in the city, the true bohemian Rome, at least for me.
+Even if a lot has changed in Rome Trastevere since my last visit there in 2008 it still is the most unique and authentic neighborhood in the city, the true bohemian Rome, at least for me.
 More and more tourists come that way, slowly taking away its charm, but it’s far from being yet another soulless tourist attraction.
 It’s a pure pleasure to get lost in the labyrinth of narrow, cobbled streets or to climb to one of the surrounding hills to admire the breathtaking panorama of the city.
 But the best thing about Rome Trastevere is just to sit down in one of the cafes and look at the slow life going by.
+Even if you have only one day in Rome it’s worth to visit Trastevere!

 For my Polish readers: if you’re looking for other less known Rome sights be sure to check my friend Agnieszka’s post “Nietypowe atrakcje Rzymu“!